-So, we start by making the “Nutella”.
-Obviously, we are not using sugar and oil-packed Nutella here, we are making our own!
+So, we start by making “Nutella.”
+Obviously, we are not using sugar and oil-packed Nutella here.
+We are making our own!
 Just 2 ingredients are required to make this creamy chocolate hazelnut filling: dark chocolate chips and hazelnut butter.
 If you want to make this recipe fully refined sugar-free I would recommend buying coconut sugar-sweetened chocolate chips.
 I used basic dark chocolate chips because that’s all I had on hand.

-For the cookie cups, I went with a mix of gluten-free flours: brown and white rice flour, and tapioca starch.
+For the cookie cups, I went with a mix of gluten-free flour: brown and white rice flour and tapioca starch.
 It’s sweetened with coconut sugar and a bit of maple syrup for an additional caramel flavor.

-To make the cookie dough, cream the coconut oil, coconut sugar, vanilla extract and maple syrup together, then add the flours and mix until combined.
-You will get a slightly crumbly dough, this is okay.
-To make the cookies extra crispy I stirred in some cacao nibs, they are crunchy and very small, which is perfect for this recipe.
+To make the cookie dough, cream the coconut oil, coconut sugar, vanilla extract, and maple syrup together, then add the flour and mix until combined.
+You will get a slightly crumbly dough.
+This is okay.
+To make the cookies extra crispy, I stirred in some cacao nibs.
+They are crunchy and very small, which is perfect for this recipe.

-Bake for 18-20 minutes and let cool at least 15 minutes in the muffin pan.
+Bake for 18-20 minutes and let cool for at least 15 minutes in the muffin pan.
 Then transfer to the refrigerator and chill for another 15 minutes.
-My first batches went terrible because I made the mistake of trying to remove the cookies from the pan too soon, do not make the same mistake!
-The cookie dough must be completely cool otherwise it will crumble.
+My first batches went terrible because I made the mistake of trying to remove the cookies from the pan too soon.
+Do not make the same mistake!
+The cookie dough must be completely cool; otherwise, it will crumble.

 If you are a chocolate and hazelnut addict, I can only recommend you try these chewy cookie cups!
 For more recipes featuring chocolate + hazelnut, check out these Soft Granola Bars, Chewy Oatmeal Nutella Cookie Bars, or this 4-Ingredient Nutella Fudge!